 - Timings: Saturday – Thursday 10:00 am to 9:00 pm | Friday 2:00 pm to 10:00 pm

 Qasr Al Hosn Festival

 The 10-day festival is one of the most celebrated occasions in the Abu Dhabi calendar.
 For the past 250 years, it has been a highly-anticipated event.
-It takes place in the Qasr Al Hosn Square and allows visitors a glimpse at the rich heritage of the UAE and as well as the splendour and ingenuity of this nation.
-Moreover, performers highlight the global impact of Abu Dhabi in the contemporary world.
+It takes place in the Qasr Al Hosn Square and allows visitors a glimpse at the rich heritage of the UAE as well as the splendour and ingenuity of this nation.
 The Qasr Al Hosn festival attracts many tourists every year.

 Where is Qasr Al Hosn located?